wangui-wamutitu/Shamba-App/README.md

 * App.js: the main entry point for the app.
 * index.js: the file that registers the app with the React Native framework.
-* src/screens/: Has all screens for the application.
+* components/admin: Has screens for the admin side of the application.

 # Contributing